 The interest of the EPF account is provided for employees who have not yet retired.
 It has been done so that they can benefit from the savings after retirement.

-Types Of Contribution For The EPF
+Types Of Contribution

 For the EPF scheme, both employers and employees have to contribute a certain amount of their salary towards the account.
 However, there are 2 different types of contribution, which is discussed below.